celer-network/Liquidity-Backing/README.md

 ## Overview

-Liquidity Backing is an cryptoeconomics mechanisms to enable off-chain service providers to tap into large amounts of liquidity whenever they need to.
-It consists Proof of Liquidity Commitment (PoLC) and Liquidity Backing Auction (LiBA).
-PoLC encourage Network Liquidity Backers (NLB) to lock their digital assets into smart contract for a long time by rewarding them with CELR tokens and therefore establishing a stable and abundant liquidity pool.
-LiBA enables off-chain service providers to solicit liquidity in PoLC through “crowd lending”.
-The initial reward poll will be funded by Celer Network Foundation, and will be funded by LiBA auction fee afterwards.
+Liquidity Backing is a cryptoeconomics mechanism to enable off-chain service providers (OSP) to tap into large amounts of liquidity to support and expand their off-chain payment relay services.
+It consists of Proof of Liquidity Commitment (PoLC) and Liquidity Backing Auction (LiBA) processes.
+PoLC encourages Network Liquidity Backers (NLB) to lock their digital assets into a smart contract for a long time by rewarding them with CELR tokens and therefore establishing a stable and abundant liquidity pool.
+LiBA enables OSPs to solicit liquidity in PoLC through crowdlending whenever they need to.

 For more details about Liquidity Backing, please refer to [CelerCore technical documentation](https://www.celer.network/docs/celercore/liquidity/problem.html).